-Policy 12:16: STRATEGIC LINKAGES between downtown areas and other economic centers or amenities shall be established and supported.
+Policy 12.16: STRATEGIC LINKAGES (i.e. transportation and land use) between downtown areas and other economic centers or amenities shall be established and supported.

 Actions for Vision 12.
 Vibrant Downtown Areas

 Action 12.1.
 Establish a Gateway Management Program to address appearance and traffic management issues on roads leading to downtown areas.
 Seek funding and voluntary cooperation for implementation and maintenance.